codenart/codenart.github.io/_posts/2-css/2017-08-24-css-7-combining-selectors.md

 [Combining Selectors](https://codenart.github.io{{ page.url }} "ext") has finished.
 In the next tutorial, we'll talk about
 [Pseudo Classes](https://codenart.github.io{{ page.next.url }} "ext") which
-can help us to create interactive effects: Something like when visitors hover mouse pointer on a link and its color will be changed.
+can help us to create interactive effects: Something like when a visitor hovers mouse pointer on a link and the link's color will be changed.